nlpie/nlp-ensemble-explorer/README.md

 For the current release version of NLP-Ensemble-Explorer, we were not able to account for all cases of logical equivalence.
 While we we able to account for simple cases like (A∪B) = (B∪A), we were not able to exclude cases like (((A∩B)∪C)∪(D∩E)) = (((D∩E)∪C)∪(A∩B)), which could potential decrease total run time.
 To account for these cases in various analyses, we used the Pandas “drop_duplicates” method.

+### Semantic group usage
+Choice of Annotation Type for grouping cTAKES concepts was a convenience over use of the available TUI, especially since it mapped directly to the groupings defined for all corpora.
+An examination of TUIs associated with specific Annotation Type aggregation in cTAKES confirms that there is a slight advantage of the use of this over use of TUIs, since a number of TUIs mapped by cTAKES to the annotation types DiseaseDisordermention and SignSymptomMention were classified within the UMLS in semantic groups not covered by any of the corpora (specifically,  Activities & Behaviors, Phenomena and Physiology), but were properly classified by cTAKES.

 ### System UMLS lookup